smurfless1/mkbranch/readme.md

 # Install

-This installs it in your existing go directory, if you have one.
+`npm install smurfless-mkbranch`

+and then later:

+`npm update smurfless-mkbranch`

+This installs a native go version on your platform but without all the compiler setup.

+## Optional install path

+If you have already set up a go compiler, you can use that instead by running this.

 `go install github.com/smurfless1/mkbranch@latest`